Ousman37/VacationExplorer/README.md

 📚 Learn More

-To learn more about Next.js, check out the following resources:
+To learn more about Next.js, take a look at the following resources:

-    Next.js Documentation - Learn about Next.js features and API.
+    Next.js Documentation - learn about Next.js features and API.
-    Learn Next.js - An interactive Next.js tutorial.
+    Learn Next.js - an interactive Next.js tutorial.

 🚀 Deployment